 Students may enroll in classes during designated enrollment periods.
-Payment arrangements must be
+Payment arrangements must be made at time of enrollment.
+Acceptable payment arrangements include:

-- 1. Payment in full - 2.
-Current FAFSA completed and all requested documents on file - 3.
+- 1. Payment in full - Current FAFSA completed and all requested documents on file - 3.
 Participation in the college sponsored payment plan